This page outlines details about VIU’s Blended and Online Learning Course Redesign Institute running from December 2017 – May 2018.

 - Feedback from Centre for Innovation and Excellence in Learning

 Facilitators will meet with you in the days before implementation in the semester, to provide final feedback on the elements of the course being designed.
 Approx. 1 hour in a meeting you schedule at your convenience before your class starts.

 - Implementation of the Course

 Your redesign/enhancements in assessment and evaluation components will be put into action following participation in the Institute.
 No additional time as you will just teach and implement course as you normally would.

 By midterm of the Spring or Fall semester, you will administer a survey of your students targeting their response to course components you have enhanced.
 Approx. 10 minutes of class time, about 30 minutes of meeting time with facilitators to go over results.

 - Classroom Observation by Centre Staff

 Sometime early to mid-semester of Spring 2018 or Fall 2018, you will invite one of the facilitators to observe one class either online or in the classroom.
 The observation process for you and Centre staff follows the procedures in the “VIU Guide to Peer Observation and Feedback for Reflective Practice.”
 Approximately 30 minutes pre-observation meeting, 1 hour of class time, 30 mins – 1 hour meeting afterwards to debrief.

 - Idea Exchanges with Colleagues

-You and the group of faculty members in this Course Redesign Program will convene during the following semester to share experiences and lessons learned from the changes you are making to your classes.
+You and the group of faculty members in this Course Redesign Institute will convene during the following semester to share experiences and lessons learned from the changes you are making to your classes.
 Approximately 2 hours total

 - Written Reflection